 Solution: Meditation activates our bodies’ “rest-and-digest” functions, which counteracts our “flight-or-fight” responses.
 Integrating the practice into a daily routine has been linked to lower heart rate and blood pressure, which may lower your risk of heart disease.

 Problem: It turns out we truly can worry ourselves sick.
 When we’re feeling frantic, distressed or overwhelmed, all functions your body deems “unimportant” are abandoned in order to divert energy elsewhere.
 Unfortunately, your body seems to think many necessary functions are expendable, such as our immune, digestion, reproduction and growth systems.

 Solution: Meditation can help halt these misguided messages.
 By practicing regularly, we can soothe our nerves and help our systems run as they should, rather than operate in a reflexive, stress-induced shutdown mode.
 Some physical health benefits of meditation include:

 - Reduced symptoms of Irritable Bowel Syndrome (IBS)

 - Ease symptoms of arthritis

 - Increased fertility

-There are many different ways to meditate, such as mindfulness meditation, transcendental meditation, yoga and tai chi, so try not to grow frustrated after your first attempt.
-Find a practice that works for you and, remember, it’s practice.
-It will take some time to establish a routine and reap the benefits of meditation, but eventually, you’ll be on your way to living a healthier, more tranquil life.
+Keep in mind that it may take some time to establish a routine and reap the benefits of meditation, but eventually, you’ll be on your way to living a healthier, more tranquil life.